 What is Breast Explant?

 As the name implies, breast explant is the removal of breast implants.
 This surgery is performed as an outpatient procedure under general anesthesia and is designed to bring the breasts back to their original, pre-implant size while also eliminating symptoms and discomfort potentially caused by breast augmentation or reconstruction.
-Dr. Austin is highly experienced in implant removal utilizing the en bloc technique with complete removal of the implant and breast capsule.
+Dr. Austin and Dr. Isakson, highly experienced in implant removal utilizing the en bloc technique with complete removal of the implant and breast capsule.

 Why is Breast Implant Removal Necessary?

 Breast implant removal is a personal choice made by women who may be dissatisfied with their breast implants for a number of reasons.